Crazy Vegan Kitchen

 Recommended tools

 • Non-stick skillet pan.
 I’m not sure where I’d be without one of these!
 Perfect for a non-stick approach.
+A cast iron skillet is also a great option.

 More amazing breakfast ideas to try